 Yangon Heritage Trust offers free guided walk to the downtown of Yangon.
 A volunteer will introduce you to the highlights of the British impacts on Myanmar, together with the remains of the British buildings in the city.

-Authentic Asia Tours is one company that offers free customizable Yangon tours for some travel bloggers.
+Authentic Asia Tours is one company that offers free customizable Yangon tours.

 2. Travel off-peak